afonso07/ruskin/README.md

 Then you can start the server by running:
 - `cd backend`
 - `poetry install`
-- `poetry run python -m backend.server.server`
+- `poetry run python -m server.server`

 And the frontend with:
 - `cd frontend`